The co-op bookstore for avid readers

 Finalist:National Book Award -Young People's Lit (2022)

-A NYT Bestseller, National Book Award finalist, and instant fantasy classic about the power of community, generosity, books, and baked goods, from the author of the beloved Newbery Medal winner The Girl Who Drank the Moon.
+A New York Times Bestseller, National Book Award finalist, and instant fantasy classic about the power of community, generosity, books, and baked goods, from the author of the beloved Newbery Medal winner The Girl Who Drank the Moon.

 Stone-in-the-Glen is a once-lovely town that has fallen on hard times.
 The beautiful Library burned down; the dazzling, dragon-slaying Mayor offers more speeches than action.
 And for all their resourcefulness, the fourteen clever Orphans at the Orphan House still struggle to get enough to eat.